top of page

 OTHER PUBLICATIONS

-Book Chapter (in Hebrew): Financial Inclusion and social outcomes, Miri Stryjan & Reut Barak Weekes, in Y. N Gez, R. Barak-Weekes and M. Kagan (eds) "International Development in Africa", Pardes books, 2019.
+Financial Inclusion and social outcomes, Miri Stryjan & Reut Barak Weekes, in Y. N Gez, R. Barak-Weekes and M. Kagan (eds) "International Development in Africa", Pardes books, 2019, (in Hebrew)

-M. Stryjan, 2009.
-Sending money home - Remittances from the Somali diaspora in Sweden (in Swedish), Ekonomisk Debatt no. 3, 2009 (Original title "Att skicka pengar till hemlandet – Remitteringar från den somaliländska diasporan i Sverige").
+Sending money home - Remittances from the Somali diaspora in Sweden, Ekonomisk Debatt no. 3, 2009 (in Swedish, original title "Att skicka pengar till hemlandet – Remitteringar från den somaliländska diasporan i Sverige").

 WORK IN PROGRESS